Control Consistency Losses for Diffusion Bridges: Method Details and Discussion

+As above, we can enforce the gradient-form property directly throughout time by setting $\eta_\theta = \nabla \psi_\theta$.
+If one wishes to use a more general neural parameterisation $\eta$, note that for time close to $T$ the samples are close to the terminal point $x_T$ and thus the drift $b$ can be well-approximated by its linearisation about $x_T$.
+Thus, jumping to the terminal state in the final step approximately enforces $u(T-\delta t, \cdot)$ to be of gradient-form similarly to above (and we note that we found such design decisions to have minimal effect in practice).

-Certain choices of spatially-dependent diffusion coefficients $\sigma$ may require further modifications, and the appropriate adjustments can again be made to ensure that $u$ remains of gradient form in these cases too.
+Certain choices of spatially-dependent diffusion coefficients $\sigma$ may require further modifications, and the appropriate adjustments can again be made to ensure the gradient-form conditions are satisfied in these cases too.
 There are also further possibilities for the parameterisation, such as incorporating the linearised guiding drift used in \citet{mider21_smoothing, yang2025_guidedbridges}.

-We remark here that enforcing the gradient property directly is not strictly necessary for a theoretically-grounded algorithm.
-Recalling the result in \Cref{thm:b charac}, we in fact only need to enforce the gradient property at a single point in time.
-Note that in cases with base drifts of gradient form, this is ensured by our construction where we directly jump to the terminal state in the final step; this enforces that the control $u(T-\delta t, \cdot)$ is conservative.
-Therefore, one can use a general neural parameterisation rather than enforcing gradient form directly.
-However, in practice, rotational terms may accrue if the optimisation is not performed perfectly; we found improved performance by enforcing the gradient property throughout time as described above.